13 Google Chrome Tips and Tricks for Beginners

 - Drag and drop a tab outside a browser window to open it in a new window.

-- Use center click on the tab to close it.
+- If your mouse has middle button, use the center click on the tab to close it.

 - Use Shift key to select more than one tab to move left or right together.
 You can also click Ctrl + W to close all the tabs in once.